 The survey instrument was designed with an eye for the integration of essential questions for both indicators into existing survey instruments, with the possibility of stand-alone implementation.
 Due to the various survey designs in which this module could be integrated, multiple versions of the module have been designed to allow it to be inserted easily into a number of different scenarios.
 The questionnaire versions differ on; (i) respondent selection, whether self-respondent or proxy respondent, and (ii) level of data collection, whether data is collected at the parcel level or the household/farm level.

-- Measuring Individuals’ Rights to Land: An Integrated Approach to Data Collection for SDG Indicators 1.4.2 and 5.a.1: Methodological Note and Questionnaire Modules (Coming soon in Spanish, Russian, Arabic, and French!)
+- Measuring Individuals’ Rights to Land: An Integrated Approach to Data Collection for SDG Indicators 1.4.2 and 5.a.1: Methodological Note and Questionnaire Modules - Available in English, Spanish, French, Russian, and Arabic!

 - Open access Survey Solutions CAPI questionnaire programs coming soon!